 As a leading responsible family company, driving an inclusive business model has always been our priority.
-We strive to create value for all our stakeholders today and for the generations to come through our business and all
+We strive to create value for all our stakeholders today and for the generations to come through our business and all us consumer

 At the core of our sustainable value creation model, we aspire to become the leader in Conscious Perfumery, Diet Transformation and Renewable Ingredients, all of which are essential to generate positive impacts on climate change, nature regeneration and people protection.
-As a recognized leader in sustainability, we seek comprehensive value that generates economic, social, and environmental benefits.
+As a recognized leader in sustainability, we seek comprehensive value that generates economic, social, development Research &

-Development Goals (SDGs) that we use as our beacon for 2030.
+Our strategy is grounded in the 17 Sustainable Development Goals (SDGs) that we use as our beacon for 2030.
 We embrace all the SDGs but we can make an impactful contribution essentially to 10 of them.